Arise, awake, and stop not till the goal is reached

-"Arise awake and stop not till the goal is reached." is a slogan popularized in the late 19th century by Indian Hindu monk Swami Vivekananda, who took inspiration in a sloka of Katha Upanishad.
-It was his message to the world to get out of their hypnotized state of mind.
-This shloka is the basis of the title of the book The Razor's Edge and the 1946 film and the 1984 film, and also of various music albums in the west by bands like AC/DC, Dave Holland, etc.
+"Arise, awake and stop not till the goal is reached" is a slogan popularized in the late 19th century by Indian Hindu monk and philosopher Swami Vivekananda, who took inspiration in a sloka of Katha Upanishad.
+It was his message to the world to get out of their hypnotized state of mind and discover their true nature.
+This shloka is the basis of the title of the 1944 book The Razor's Edge and its 1946 film adaptation, its 1984 film adaptation, and of various music albums in the west by bands like AC/DC, Dave Holland, etc.